-The various uses of EINs show how they are both useful and sometimes necessary for anyone who does business in the U.S. However, some of those uses happen only rarely.
+The various uses of EINs show how they are both useful and sometimes necessary for anyone who does business or owns a business entity in the U.S. However, some of those uses happen only rarely.

 - Opening Business Bank Accounts – most banks ask for an EIN when you open your business bank account.
 Your EIN is also used for your business credit card.
 If you are a sole proprietor, you can use your Social Security Number (SSN) for your business bank account instead of an EIN.

 - Hiring Employees – before you hire employees, you must obtain an EIN.
 The IRS uses this number for tracking your payroll tax remittances.

 - Filing Business Tax Returns – Businesses need EINs if they are required to file excise tax returns and other types of returns like firearms, tobacco, alcohol, etc.